Skip to content

 settings_builder_5fish_svt_av1_psy

-For better explanations of parameters, check the Docs/Parameters.md file in encoder's GitHub.
-For how to set the parameters for your source, check the guides section in the AV1 weeb server, specifically “High effort high quality AV1 encode note collection”.
+For better explanations of parameters, and to adjust the encoder beyond the two main -psy-biass, check the Docs/Parameters.md file in encoder's GitHub.
+For how to set the parameters for your source, as well as how to generate your own photon noise table, check the guides section in the AV1 weeb server, specifically “High effort high quality AV1 encode note collection”.

 To use this settings_builder,